 What is Drupal Layout Builder?

-The Layout Builder module has been included in Drupal Core starting with version 8.5 and it still undergoes significant changes and metamorphoses; however, its basic functionality remains unchanged — it helps developers to easily and conveniently build page layouts using a UI, and what is more, it enables embedding and linking any elements in a layout — fields, views, menus and forms.
+The Layout Builder module has been included in Drupal Core starting with version 8.5, and it still undergoes significant changes and metamorphoses.
+However, its basic functionality remains unchanged.
+It helps developers to easily and conveniently build page layouts using a UI, and it enables embedding and linking any elements in a layout, like fields, views, menus, and forms.

 Installing and setting up the Layout Builder module

 As we mentioned earlier, the Layout Builder module has been available in Drupal Core since version 8.5, which means that all you have to do is install it.

 You don't have to do any additional configuration of the module, and you can start using it immediately, which you will see in the next step.

 As of September 2021, the latest stable branch of Drupal is 9.2.6, and this is the version we are going to use for all our examples.

 Given the fact that Layout Builder can be used only in entities, immediately after installation, you can find an option to use this module in place of the default display manager in the Manage display tab in all types of entities.